taichi-dev/difftaichi/README.md

 # 10 Differentiable Physical Simulators in the DiffTaichi paper
-### Differentiable programming in Taichi allows you to optimize neural network controllers efficiently with brute-force gradient descent, instead of reinforcement learning.
+### Differentiable programming in Taichi allows you to optimize neural network controllers efficiently with brute-force gradient descent, instead of using reinforcement learning.

 (This page is WIP)